Enhancing Sock Pairing Techniques

 print(f'Total pairs: {pair_count}')

-2. Answer: The most efficient strategy often involves sorting socks by color and pattern first, then pairing them, which reduces the search space and time.
+2. Sorting socks by color and pattern first, then pairing them, is frequently the most effective method because it minimizes both the search space and time.

-5. Question: What is the significance of applying algorithms to everyday life?
+5. What is the purpose of using algorithms in daily life?

-7. Question: Is there a software or app that can help with sock pairing?
+7. Exists a program or application that facilitates sock pairing?

-9. Question: How can I minimize losing socks in the laundry to make pairing easier?
+9. How can I lessen the likelihood of loosing socks in the washing to facilitate pairing?